DJStompZone/99bottles/README.md

 # 99 Bottles Poly NASM

-Cross-platform x86-64 assembly implementation of "99 Bottles of Beer" Build it for Linux or Windows from a single assembly source via a small macro
+Cross-platform x86-64 assembly implementation of "99 Bottles of Beer".

+Build it for Linux or Windows from a single assembly source via a small macro.

 ## Overview
 Demonstrates how to write a single NASM source that conditionally compiles for both ELF64 (Linux) and PE/COFF (Win64).